 Hand weeding is the only way to deal with weeds in a flower bed.
 The best time to weed is after a good rain.
 Perennial weeds need to be removed when young, the soil is still soft and the plants easy to pull.
 Annuals can be weeded later, after growth but before flowering and seeding.

 Pick Your Battle

 You can’t fight them all.
-Start with the nastiest weeds or the most invasive.
-Go first for those with the least beneficial value to insects.
+Start with the nastiest ones; the least beneficial ones or the most invasive ones.

 Rather than weeding a little here or there, try to eradicate one weed at the time as thoroughly as you possibly can.

-Try to appreciate beneficial and less aggressive weeds.
-Look at them a little differently and you might even start to like them.
+Try to appreciate beneficial and less invasive weeds.
+Look at them differently and you might even start to like them.

 The best way to avoid weeds is to plant densely, or use ground covers, so the weeds have no room to develop.

 Hot water, burning or horticultural vinegar can be used to clean driveways and hardscape from weeds.